 Yes!
 Financial aid (other than work study) and scholarships apply towards fall, spring, and academic year study abroad.
 If the summer study abroad program is worth 2 or more academic units, students may be eligible to borrow up to 1/3 of their federal loans for the academic year.
 No institutional aid is available for summer study abroad.
 Click here for more information.

-As part of the study abroad application process, the Office of the Registrar’s Transfer Evaluator will determine how your courses abroad will apply to your degree requirements.
+As part of the study abroad application process, the Office of International Programs, in conjunction with the Office of the Registrar and/or relevant departments, will determine how your courses abroad will apply to your degree requirements.
 Students can receive elective credit and may be able to receive credit toward major, minor or other degree requirements.
-For more information visit the Registrar's website.
+For more information visit the Credit for Study Abroad page.

 Yes!
 The university requires applicants to meet and maintain a 2.5 minimum GPA, as well as the GPA requirement for the study abroad program in which they are participating.
 Many providers require a minimum 3.0 GPA or higher.
 Click here for more information on eligibility.

 10. When will I be notified if I’ve been accepted for study abroad?

 Puget Sound Study Abroad Applications are reviewed after the deadline by the Office of International Programs staff and the International Education Committee.
 Students are usually notified via email within a few weeks after the application deadline.

 11. How can I get in touch with students who have already participated in the study abroad program I’m considering?